Secodis/TSS-WEB/README.md

 # TSS-WEB (Open Framework of Security Requirements for Web-based Applications & Services)

-This is the official site of TSS-WEB, an open framework of ~200 baseline requirements that you can use for your web development security standard, policy, or security concept.
-All of these requirements are based on common best practices (including those from OWASP, SAFECode, ISO/IEC 27002, NIST and BSI) plus our own experiences in this field.
+This is the official site of TSS-WEB, an open framework consisting of approximately 200 baseline requirements that you can use for your web development security standards, policies, or security concepts.
+All these requirements are based on common best practices (including those from OWASP, SAFECode, ISO/IEC 27002, NIST, and BSI), along with our own experiences in this field.

 For instance, TSS-WEB also meets 14.2.1 control ("Secure Development Policy") of ISO/IEC 27002.
 Detailed compliance mappings are provided in appendix B to E.